supahcraig/redpanda_basics/connectors/Benthos/IAM auth/Aurora-CDC.md

 #### Permissions policy

 This says that this role is allowed to connect to the RDS instance (and db user) given by that ARN, which is specifically the ARN for the `iamuser` database user.
 The wrinkle here is that RDS users have their own ARN.
+This policy is attached to the cross-acct role owned by the RDS acct.

 ```json
 {